Model 720: Declaration of Assets and Ownership Overseas

 Tax residents in Spain must make an informative declaration of their wealth outside the country using Form 720.
 At Pellicer & Heredia we resolve your doubts regarding this procedure.

-When do I know that I have to declare these assets and rights?
+When do I need to declare these assets and rights?

 Having clarified the details of tax residence in Spain, all those who have at least 50,000 euros in their possession in any of the three blocks of assets for which this informative declaration is intended must file this informative form: